Hey-Robot/TibetSheets/docs/guide/FAQ.md

 **<span style="font-size:20px;">A</span>**: The first step is to check whether you have used CDN to import,

-The CDN link used in the Luckysheet tutorial is the service provided by [jsdelivr](https://www.jsdelivr.com/package/npm/luckysheet), and the code is from [npmjs.com](https://www.npmjs.com/) automatically sync the past, not from [Github](https://github.com/mengshukeji/Luckysheet/).
+The CDN link used in the Tibetsheets tutorial is the service provided by [jsdelivr](https://www.jsdelivr.com/package/npm/tibetsheets), and the code is from [npmjs.com](https://www.npmjs.com/) automatically sync the past, not from [Github](https://github.com/mengshukeji/Tibetsheets/).
 Because our newly submitted code still needs to be tested for a period of time, it will not be released to npm immediately, causing the npm code to lag behind Github.

-If you need to try the latest code, we strongly recommend that you pull the code from the [Luckysheet Github](https://github.com/mengshukeji/Luckysheet/) main repository.
+If you need to try the latest code, we strongly recommend that you pull the code from the [Tibetsheets Github](https://github.com/mengshukeji/Tibetsheets/) main repository.
 After our version is stable, we will consider releasing the npm package in real time.

-The second step, if it is to import the packaged code of the github repository, test to determine whether there is a bug, you can find the problem and try to fix it, and then [submit a PR](https://github.com/mengshukeji/Luckysheet/pulls), if can't fix it, please [submit issues](https://github.com/mengshukeji/Luckysheet/issues).
+The second step, if it is to import the packaged code of the github repository, test to determine whether there is a bug, you can find the problem and try to fix it, and then [submit a PR](https://github.com/mengshukeji/Tibetsheets/pulls), if can't fix it, please [submit issues](https://github.com/mengshukeji/Tibetsheets/issues).

 ------------